-YouthBuild PCS Board and Staff leaders worked closely with the PCSB to develop new, measurable goals and achievement expectations.
-The table below summarizes 2017-2018 progress toward YouthBuild PCS' goals and academic achievement expectations.
+YouthBuild PCS Board and staff leaders worked closely with the PCSB to develop new, measurable goals and achievement expectations.
+The table below summarizes 2018-2019 progress toward YouthBuild PCS' goals and academic achievement expectations.
 YouthBuild PCS met all six of its charter goals and achievement expectations.

-Charter Goals and Achievement Expectations-SY17-18 Results
+Charter Goals and Achievement Expectations-SY19-20 Results

-Charter Goals and Achievement Expectations-SY17-18 Results GOAL RESULT EVIDENCE 50% of pre- and post- tested ABE and ESL students' scores will increase by one or more National Reporting System (NRS) Levels by the end of the program year.
-Met Goal 55.3% of pre- and post- tests ABE and ESL students' scores increased by one or more NRS levels.
-65% (+/- 2 percentage points) of test takers who earn a "Likely to Pass" on the GED Ready exam in a subject area will take and earn a passing score on the GED Exam in that subject area.
-Met Goal 80.53% of test takers who earned a "Likely to Pass" on GED Ready exams earned a passing score on the GED Exams in the corresponding subject areas.
-The percentage of exiting students who enter employment or enter post-secondary education, 1st Quarter after exit, will meet the Tier 1 cut-off of the 16-17 Adult Education PMF.
-Met Goal 62% of exiting students entered employment or entered post-secondary in the first quarter after exit.
-The percentage of exiting students who retain employment or enter post-secondary education, 3rd Quarter after exit, will meet the Tier 1 cut-off of the 16-17 Adult Education PMF.
-Met Goal 95% of exiting students retained employment or entered post-secondary education in the third quarter after exit.
+GOAL RESULT EVIDENCE 50% of pre- and post- tested ABE and ESL students' scores will increase by one or more National Reporting System (NRS) Levels by the end of the program year.
+Met Goal 73.43% of pre- and post- tests ABE and ESL students' scores increased by one or more NRS levels.
+65% (+/- 2 percentage points) of test takers who earn a "Likely to 76.8% of test takers who earned a

+Pass" on the GED Ready exam in a subject area will take and earn a passing score on the GED Exam in that subject area.
+Met Goal "Likely to Pass" on GED Ready exams earned a passing score on the GED Exams in the corresponding subject areas.
+The percent of exiting students who enter employment or enter post-secondary education, first quarter after exit will be at least 48.8%.
+Met Goal 78% of exiting students entered employment or entered post-secondary in the first quarter after exit.
+The percent of exiting students who retain employment or enter post-secondary education, third quarter after exit will be at least 59.3%.
+Met Goal 93% of exiting students retained employment or entered post-secondary education in the third quarter after exit.
 The in-seat attendance (ISA) rate for YouthBuild PCS will be at least 62.8%.
-Met Goal ISA rate was 65.4%.
-The YouthBuild PCS retention rate, as measured by pre- and post- tests following the publisher's guidelines, will reach 60% by school year 2020-21.
-Met Goal Retention rate was 72%.
+Met Goal ISA rate was 62.9%.
+The YouthBuild PCS persistence rate, will reach 60% in two of five years between SY15-16 and SY19-20, and it will not fall more than two points below the baseline year result of 55% in SY 2014-15.
+Met Goal Persistence rate was 78.6%.